Escape Routes 2

 Escape routes are the paths available to firefighters from their current location when exposed to danger to an area free from danger.
 There should always be more than one escape route available to firefighters.

 Escape routes are probably the most elusive component of Lookouts, Communications, Escape Routes, and Safety Zones (LCES).
 Their effectiveness changes continuously.
-As the firefighter works along the fire perimeter, fatigue and spatial separation increases the time required to reach the safety zone.
+As the firefighter works along the fire perimeter, fatigue and spatial separation increase the time required to reach the safety zone.

 The most common escape route (or part of an escape route) is the fireline.
 On an indirect or parallel fireline, situations become compounded.
 Unless safety zones have been identified ahead, as well as behind, firefighters retreat may not be possible.

 - Describe a time when you were uncomfortably distant from your escape route.

 - Describe a method you have used to communicate an escape route to your crews.